 Creative Commons/Attribution-Share Alike 4.0 International license.)

-For early 18th Angolan descendants and similar groups, the Great Dismal Swamp wilderness vey likely represented a kind of return to traditional metaphysical portals as well as a refuge from bondage.
+For early 18th Angolan descendants and similar groups, the Great Dismal Swamp wilderness very likely represented a kind of return to traditional metaphysical portals as well as a refuge from bondage.

 By that time, elements of European and indigenous cultures and African cultures were combining so that the early black swamp settlers and future generations to flee there would develop hybrid cultures.
 Because the survival of black swamp communities depended on keeping them rigorously hidden, the isolation would have reinforced African strains in the hybridization.

-In recreating and imagining the lives of black people in the Great Dismal Swamp, we will blend fiction with historical documentation.
+In recreating and imagining the lives of black people in the Great Dismal Swamp, we're blending fiction with historical documentation.
 We'll also explore the environmental aspects of the swamp: its role as a sanctuary for both humans and wildlife, its dense and varied vegetation, and its land and water formations.

 After a return to the present to establish the context, our story begins on a southeastern Virginia tobacco farm before Peter took Angola as his first name.